 Abnormal mucus rarely impairs fertility significantly, except in women with chronic cervicitis or cervical stenosis due to prior treatment for cervical intraepithelial neoplasia.

-Women are examined to check for cervicitis and cervical stenosis.
-Unless they have one of these disorders, postcoital testing of cervical mucus to determine whether viable sperm are present (which used to be routine during infertility evaluation) is unnecessary.
-Postcoital testing is not useful.
+Postcoital testing of cervical mucus to determine whether viable sperm are present (which used to be routine during infertility evaluation) is no longer considered useful.